dylan-lang/opendylan/README.rst

   make 3-stage-bootstrap
   sudo make install

+If you have installed the Boehm GC via your operating system package manager, you may not need to specify the location of the Boehm GC.
+It will be found automatically if it is in ``/usr`` or ``/usr/local``.

 This will build a fully bootstrapped compiler with the first generation in ``Bootstrap.1/bin/dylan-compiler``, the second generation in ``Bootstrap.2/bin/dylan-compiler``, and the third in